The new SPV directive (2014/29/EU) has been published and came into force on 20th April 2016 to replace directive 2009/105/EC.

 - It is provided with appropriate instructions

-The safety requirements for a vessel in Category B are that:
+The safety requirements for a vessel whose PS.V is less than 50 bar.litres (category B in the UK Simple Pressure Vessels Regulations 2016) are that:

 - It is manufactured in accordance with engineering practice recognised as sound in an EEA State